DarkDaimos/Third-Person-Controller-Godot-Csharp-version/README.md

 This repository contains a Godot project with a third-person character controller written in C#.

+## Repository Information

+This repository was created based on the video tutorials by the [Johnny Rouddro](https://github.com/JohnnyRouddro).
+You can find the tutorials on their [YouTube channel](https://www.youtube.com/watch?v=C-1AerTEjFU).

 ## Building

 The project was created using **Godot v4.2.1-stable_mono_win64**.
 To run the project, simply: